 PrizmBit is a cryptocurrency exchange with headquarters in Barcelona, Spain, that launched in December 2018.
 Seeing as it is primarily written in Russian, it is likely a nice choice for any Russian crypto investor out there as well.

-On the date of first writing this review (27 August 2020), the platform's 24 hour trading volume according to Coinmarketcap was only USD 10,630.
+On the date of first writing this review (27 August 2020), the platform's 24-hour trading volume according to Coinmarketcap was only USD 10,630.
+The trading volume was negligible the last time we checked (on 2 December 2021), when it was USD 34.82.
 This trading volume is unfortunately extremely low.
 The trading volume must really pick up dramatically in order for this platform to be a viable choice for a prospective trader.
-We would not recommend anyone to start an account here before the 24 hour trading volume is at least a thousand times higher.
+We would not recommend anyone to start an account here before the 24-hour trading volume is at least a thousand times higher.

 PrizmBit Mobile Support